 The Options Premium displayed in the Funds tab on Kite represents the total premium received from shorting/writing options.
 The Available cash column includes this amount.
 In the case of multiple trades, the option premium value is calculated by adding up the average price of all sell orders placed for the specific contract.

-Here is a carried forward long position of 2 lots of “HDFCLIFE21JAN700CE” which was sold the next day, along with which there was also an intraday trade in the same contract.
-So in total, 4 orders have been executed as per the screenshot below.
+A carried forward long position of 2 lots of HDFCLIFE21JAN700CE was sold the next day.
+Additionally, there was an intraday trade in the same contract.
+Thus, four orders have been executed, as displayed below:

-The screenshot below shows the Opening balance, Available cash, Used margin, Available margin and Option premium values.
+The screenshot below displays the Opening balance, Available cash, Used margin, Available margin and Option premium values.

-2. Based on the difference between the Premium received and the Premium paid:
+- Based on the difference between the premium received and the premium paid:

-The difference is the used margin = 64185
+- The difference represents the used margin: 64185

-This is the actual amount credited to your account.
+This is the actual amount credited to the account.

 Calculating the Option premium:

-Do note that the minus (-) sign/symbol shown in the Used margin and Option premium is the amount credited, and not amount debited.
+The minus (-) sign displayed in the Used Margin and Option premium indicates the amount credited, not debited.

-The buy average shown on Kite for an open position is calculated based on all the trades done for the day in the particular contract (carried forward/intraday) or scrip.
+The buy average displayed on Kite for an open position is calculated based on all the trades conducted during the day for the specific contract (carried forward/intraday) or instrument.